ghoulmann/cs-curriculum/preface.rst

         The student will define the components of a computer and articulate its architecture (the relationship between components).
 * Technology and Culture
         The student will explore, interrogate, and hypothesize about causal relationships between technology and culture.
+* Electronics
+        The student will create, test, diagram, and troubleshoot electronic circuits and components.